 Arrange the ribs in a baking tray.
 Pour over any remaining marinade.

 If you want to save on washing up, you could line the baking tray with tinfoil before adding the ribs.

 Cover with plastic wrap and leave in the refrigerator to marinade for at least half an hour.

-Cover the baking tray with tinfoil.
-Make sure to wrap the edges of tinfoil tightly around the edges of the baking dish so that the steam does not escape.
+Cover the baking tray with tin foil.
+Make sure to wrap the edges of the tin foil tightly around the edges of the baking dish so that the steam does not escape.

 Place the baking dish in a pre-heated medium hot oven (170C / 340F) for 1 hour.
 Resist the temptation to open the tinfoil and peek.
 You want the ribs to cook slowly inside the sealed dish and opening the tinfoil will allow the steam to escape.